We The People Are The Work - Matt Stokes

-We The People Are The Work is a major visual arts project in Plymouth that will explore ideas of power, protest and the public.
+We The People Are The Work is a new contemporary visual art project made especially for Plymouth that explores ideas of power, protest and the public.

 For more information see the website for We The People Are The Work.